-We have audited the accompanying financial statements of HELLENIC CENTRAL SECURITIES DEPOSITORY SA (ATHEXCSD) (the Company), which comprise the statement of financial position as at December 31st, 2022, the statements of comprehensive income, changes in equity and cash flows for the year then ended and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of "HELLENIC CENTRAL SECURITIES DEPOSITORY SA (ATHEXCSD)" (the Company), which comprise the statement of financial position as at December 31st, 2023, the statements of comprehensive income, changes in equity and cash flows for the year then ended, as well as the notes to financial statements that include material accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company HELLENIC CENTRAL SECURITIES DEPOSITORY SA (ATHEXCSD) as at December 31st, 2022, its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the European Union.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company "HELLENIC CENTRAL SECURITIES DEPOSITORY SA (ATHEXCSD)" as at December 31st, 2023, its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the European Union.